carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 ---
 This folder aims to keep track of the experiements related to the research question:

-* can machines understand and execute installation plans for biomedical software?
+* can machines interpret and execute installation plans for biomedical software?

 ### Selection criteria:
 The repositories will be selected one or more reasons:
 + bioinformatics software documentation
++ part of awesome software list
++ found in code repository

 ### Benchmark file
 **installationtype.csv**